carlospsvieira/boss-payback/docs/api.md

 # Boss Payback API Documentation

-This documentation provides an overview of the API routes, models, and handlers for the Boss Payback system.
+Provides an overview of the API routes, models, and handlers.

 ## Table of Contents